 Taufan Gio | Disgiovery

 Kerala Blog Express is my most ultimate travel experience so far.
 Never thought that Kerala would be more like my home country, Indonesia, with its hot & humid air, rice & spice plantations, endless coconut trees, and dense forests.
 We even share similar puttu, appam, and achar.
 Visiting Kerala makes me feel like going back to my grandparents’ village where everything was so green, calm, beautiful, and friendly.
-And usually I don’t even want to leave!
-Of course Kerala has so many unique things to offer such as backwater experience and tiger reserve I liked most.
+And usually, I don’t even want to leave!
+Of course, Kerala has so many unique things to offer such as backwater experience and tiger reserve I liked most.

-What I remember most during KBE trip is our bus ride that took us almost hours everyday in it.
+What I remember most during KBE trip is the bus ride that took us almost hours every day in it.
 Whether you hated it or not, you’d got to like it eventually.
 Our seats have become our own little palace.
-Along the ride you could hear Manoj’s (our guide) voice explaining everything all over the cabin.
+Along the ride, you could hear Manoj’s (our guide) voice explaining everything all over the cabin.
 When everything got so boring then it’s time for sleep bombs.
 Off the bus for tea & toilet.
 Head wobbles.
 Smiles from friendly Keralites.
 We were a bunch of kindergarten kids who happened to be the luckiest travel bloggers in the world visiting God’s Own Country.
 We took this trip professionally but we didn’t lose a chance to have fun and make the most out of it.

 Vijay Nambiar | Feel Free or Fly

 Being the only Malayali (native of Kerala) amongst the bloggers selected for the Kerala Blog Express, this was my first real home-coming.
 The experience for me was all about the people I met during the two-week journey.
 Sharing, learning and forging friendships with inspiring travel bloggers, falling in love with the people of Kerala and their honest smiles, experiencing mesmerizing sunsets; every moment was magical.
-But the one thing that I have most importantly been gifted by this unique road trip is a sense of pride in belonging to a land so aptly known as God’s Own Country.
+But the one thing that I have most importantly been gifted by this unique road trip is a sense of pride in belonging to land so aptly known as God’s Own Country.

-Thanks everybody for sharing your experiences!
+Thanks, everybody for sharing your experiences!